DigitalGeographyLab/BorderRegion_KDE/README.md

 If you use this program in your research or project, or develop it further, please refer back to us, as follows:

 Söderholm, M., Aagesen, H., Väisänen, T., & Järv, O. (2023) BorderRegion_KDE.
 DOI:

 Also in BibTeX:

 ### Acknowledgement
 This work was supported by the Academy of Finland under Grant 331549 as a part of the [BORDERSPACE](https://www.helsinki.fi/en/researchgroups/digital-geography-lab/projects/borderspace) project.

+We also want to thank Martin Fleischmann for helping us in solving how to calculate geographically correct KDEs (see Disclaimer).

 ### Disclaimer